Azure/bicep-types-az/generated/containerinstance/microsoft.containerinstance/2024-11-01-preview/types.md

 * **runAsGroup**: int: Sets the User GID for the container.
 * **runAsUser**: int: Sets the User UID for the container.
 * **seccompProfile**: string: a base64 encoded string containing the contents of the JSON in the seccomp profile

+## StandbyPoolProfileDefinition
+### Properties
+* **failContainerGroupCreateOnReuseFailure**: bool: The flag to determine whether ACI should fail the create request if the container group can not be obtained from standby pool.
+* **id**: string: The standby pool profile reference id.This will be an ARM resource id in the form: '/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.StandbyPool/standbyContainerGroupPools/{standbyPoolName}'.

 ## StorageProfile
 ### Properties